nick-brown/ruby-interview-questions/README.md

 Language Characteristics and Core Objects
 -------------------------------------------------------------------------------

-Q: What are the only two values that evaluate to false?
+Q: What are the only two values that are falsy?
 A: `false` and `nil`

-Q: True or False: Ruby uses short circuit evaluation.
+Q: True or False: Ruby uses short-circuit evaluation for boolean operators.
 A: True.

 Q: Is Ruby whitespace-dependent?